jflamy/owlcms4/docs/Heroku.md

 ## Heroku

 Heroku is a cloud service provider that provides an attractive free (0$) pricing plan for running programs like OWLCMS.
-When running on Heroku you only need a good Internet connection, and you do not need to configure a primary laptop.

-The installation process for Heroku has been completely redone, and is now extremely simple -- there is nothing whatsoever that needs to be installed on any of the laptops other than a browser.
+The installation process for Heroku is extremely simple -- there is nothing whatsoever that needs to be installed other than a browser.

+For larger competitions than a club or regional meet, please refer to the instructions for [Large Heroku Competitions](HerokuLarge).
+The price for a week-end long national competition is less than 20$ US.

 **1. Create a free Heroku Account**